karilho/general-market-GO/README.md

 * [x] Deploy on the Dockerhub
 * [x] Deploy on the AWS using Localstack - CHANGED - Deploy on k8s using KIND
 * [x] Make CI/CD deploy with some features like Github Actions
-* [] Improve API with some features like JWT, Auth, and unity tests
+* [] Improve API with some features, like: CRUD operations for user and products, with unity tests.
-* [] Create some AWS funtions like Lambda, SQS
+* [] Create some AWS funtions:
+1. [] S3 Bucket to store JSON + endpoint to call this.
+2. [] Lambda to get from S3 the JSON file and send to SQS Queue.
+3. [] Worket that runs with Goroutines to get from SQS and send to Postgres.
+* [] Validation using a middleware to give user permissions to call some endpoints.
 * [] A simple frontend to communicate with the API.